-A native of Brooklyn, New York, David Ball earned his Doctorat en Littérature Générale et Comparée from the Université de Paris-III (Sorbonne Nouvelle) in 1971, his Licence ès Lettres from the Université de Paris (Sorbonne) in 1964, and retired from Smith College as Professor Emeritus of French and Comparative Literature in 2002.
+David Ball earned his Doctorat en Littérature Générale et Comparée from the Université de Paris-III (Sorbonne Nouvelle) in 1971, his Licence ès Lettres from the Université de Paris (Sorbonne) in 1964, and retired from Smith College as Professor Emeritus of French and Comparative Literature in 2002.

-With Nicole Ball, his translation of Abdourahman A. Waberi's novel Aux États-Unis d'Afrique/In the United States of Africa was awarded a grant by the Cultural Service of the French Embassy and appeared in its "French Voices" series in 2009 (University of Nebraska Press.)
-He is currently at work, with Nicole Ball, on another translation of a contemporary French novel with a grant in the "French Voices" series; and, under a Mellon Emeritus Fellowship, on translating and annotating Jean Guéhenno's Diary of the Dark Years—that is, the years under Nazi Occupation.
-He was president of the American Literary Translators Association from 2003-05.
+With Nicole Ball, his translation of Abdourahman Waberi's novel Aux États-Unis d'Afrique/In the United States of Africa was awarded a grant by the Cultural Service of the French Embassy and appeared in its "French Voices" series in 2009 (University of Nebraska Press.)
+They are currently at work on a translation Waberi's latest novel.
+Ball was president of the American Literary Translators Association from 2003-05.